-Our innovative online course has been developed in collaboration with the Queensland Government.
+Our innovative online course has been developed in collaboration with the Queensland Government and private business.

 What the course covers

 - Increase understanding of DFV issues in our society